eclipse-volttron/volttron-core/CONTRIBUTING.md

 Semantic Versioning
 -------------------

 VOLTTRON version numbers follow [Semantic Versioning][semver].
 This means we increment the major version when we make incompatible API changes.
-This includes any changes which
+This includes any changes which:

-- break source compatibility
+- break source compatibility (i.e. changing a function such that current code breaks)
-- break serialization compatibility
+- break serialization compatibility (i.e. changing the VIP protocol over the message bus.)

 Commit messages
 ---------------